Please visit the commencement website for more photos and videos from the ceremony.

 Approximately four weeks after the date of graduation, students should check their Academic Transcript on Webcat.
 Look at "Degrees Awarded", when the “Degree Date” displays the date of graduation, this confirms graduation.

-Students can also request an officail transcript through webcat making sure to check the 'hold for degree' option.
+Students can also request an official transcript through webcat making sure to check the 'hold for degree' option.
 The Registrar's Office will then mail an official transcript as soon as the degree has been awarded.

 Diplomas are mailed 8-10 weeks after the graduation date.